 What surprised you within that return to normalcy?

-What can brands do to combat challenges that come with inventory excesses?
+What can brands do to combat the challenges that come with inventory excesses?

 Last year, they all had to do promotions to unload the inventory.
 Sales are back, which is good for shoppers, but really that’s only part of it.
 Now retailers are running promotions and still having to sell off parts of their inventory to discounter retailers — usually at a loss.
 In typical years, with the proper forecasting tools, retailers can manage their inventory.
 But coming out of these extraordinary three years, a forecasting tool really couldn’t have helped with this situation.